47 Distribution

 This diagram shows the responder’s utility curve as a function of the offer x.

-Charness and Rabin (2002) developed a more general utility function that captures the possible forms of distributional preference.
+Charness and Rabin (2002) developed a utility function that captures the possible forms of distributional preference.
 An agent’s attitude toward others depends on their relative position.
 The utility function is:

 u_i(x_i,x_j)=\left\{\begin{matrix} \rho x_j+(1-\rho)x_i \quad &\textrm{if} \quad x_i \geq x_j \\[6pt] \sigma x_j+(1-\sigma)x_i \quad &\textrm{if} \quad x_i < x_j \end{matrix}\right.